enyo/stateless-html-example/index.md

 # Home

-This is the proof of concept implementation for
+This is the implementation for
 [the post on stateless HTML](http://www.colorglare.com/2014/11/24/stateless-html.html).